The Most Beautiful Short Hiking Trip in Slovenia

-This Alpe Adria Trail adventure is a 3-day hiking, biking and swimming trip along the two most beautiful stages of the Alpe Adria Trail; ideal for anyone who likes to explore nature through a variety of fun outdoor activities.
+Our Alpe Adria Trail adventure is a 3-day hiking and swimming trip along the two most beautiful stages of the Alpe Adria Trail; ideal for anyone who likes to explore nature through a variety of fun outdoor activities.

-We will start the tour in Slovenia’s far northwestern corner, hike up the stunning Vrsic Pass and enjoy fascinating views of the highest peaks in the centre of the Julian Alps before descending to the beautiful waterfalls and ponds of the Soca river valley.
+We will start the tour in Slovenia’s far northwestern corner, hike up the stunning Vrsic Pass and enjoy fascinating views of the highest peaks in the center of the Julian Alps before descending to the beautiful waterfalls and ponds of the Soca Valley.

 Together with your guide, you’ll get to know Slovenians and parts of our rich history, way of life and enjoy the food we all love so much.

 Good news!
 You are walking on beautiful trails, but never too far away from the road.
 If you get tired, you can cut it short with a transfer.

 SHARED DEPARTURES: Every Thursday from June to September